School Handbook

 VISITORS

 All visitors, including parents, are to check in at the office.
 Students must obtain permission from the administration before bringing a visitor to school.
-Besides graduates, former students are only allowed to visit occasionally and for lunch period only.
 Visitors should abide by the same standards of dress and conduct as Calvary students.
 Generally, a student visitor will not be allowed to attend on special school days or on exam days.

 CEASE OPERATION CLAUSE